 Troubleshooting Sound and Audio Issues

 Having trouble with sound or audio-related problems?
-Don't worry; we're here to help you troubleshoot and resolve these issues.
+Don't worry!
+We're here to help you troubleshoot and resolve these issues.
 Follow this step-by-step guide to diagnose and fix sound problems effectively:

 1. Check Your Hardware